readingcapital/readingcapital.github.io/volume-1/index.md

 ### Chapter 7: [The Labour Process and the Valorization Process](chapter-07-commentary) ###

 Labour is the purposeful interaction with nature.
-The *labour process* uses tools and material, application of the laws of nature (physics etc.) to accomplish purpose.
+The *labour process* uses tools and material.
+It applies of the laws of nature (physics etc.) to accomplish its purpose.
 Tools and material are consumed in the production process.
 These the the conditions dictated to capital and cannot change.
-Under the rule of capital two modifications: command of the capitalist and separation of the product of labour from the immediate producer.
+Under the rule of capital two modifications exists: command of the capitalist and separation of the product of labour from the immediate producer.
 Under the rule of capital labour is a moment of capital in production.

 The labour process only exists under the rule of capital if it is also *valorisation process*.
 Production must result in commodities which contain more value than was expended on production.
 The value of those commodities is a combination of the value of the means of production used up during their production and the new value created by labour during production.

-Capital hence structures and coordinate the production process such that its purpose realises itself.

 ### Chapter 8: [Constant Capital and Variable Capital](chapter-08-commentary) ###

-The moments of the labour process appear differently in the valorisation process.
+The moments of the labour process differ in how they appear in the valorisation process.

 The means of production (tools and material) are *constant capital*.
-They do not create new value, are not variable but constant magnitudes as their value is simply transferred.
+They do not create new value, They are not variable but constant magnitudes as their value is simply transferred.
 How?
 The concrete side of labour transforms material into a finished product and hence transfers its value.
 It is a gratis service of labour that it transfers and therewith preserves value.

-Labour-power once it is bought by a capitalist is *variable capital*.
+Labour-power once it is bought by capital is *variable capital*.
 The amount of value it produces is variable and not dependent on its value itself.
 Its value is not transferred but reproduced.
-Furthermore, it is the part of capital that produces surplus-value.
+It is the part of capital that produces surplus-value.

 ### Chapter 9: The Rate of Surplus-Value ###

-The movement $M-C-M'$ depends on the expansion that v can accomplish.
-The *rate of surplus value* is the rate of exploitation of labour-power.
+The movement $M-C-M'$ depends on the expansion that $v$ can accomplish.
+The *rate of surplus-value* is the rate of exploitation of labour-power.
 It is given by surplus-value/variable-capital = $s/v$.
-Constant capital $c$ does not influence the amount of surplus value $s$, except to provide the necessary conditions.
+Constant capital $c$ does not influence the amount of surplus-value $s$, except to provide the necessary conditions.
 Improving the ratio $s/v$ is not the standpoint of capitalists, but it expresses the reason of surplus-value and its effectiveness.

 The time during which the worker only produces an equivalent of the value of her labour-power is called *necessary labour-time*.
 The time during which she